 - Consuming very hot and cold foods or drinks

 - Gastroesophageal reflux disease

 A medical doctor can often figure out the cause of esophageal spasms from a person’s medical history and by asking a series of questions.
 These questions can include what types of food or drinks seem to trigger the symptoms, where it feels like the food is getting stuck, other symptoms or conditions a person may have, and whether medications are being taken for the symptoms.

 Esophageal manometry involves a small tube attached to transducers which measure pressure in the esophagus.
 A barium swallow is performed by using x-rays.
-Other testing may be done to find out whether the chest pain may be the result of gastroesophageal reflux disease, or due to reflux of food or stomach acid into the esophagus.
+Other testing may be done, such as Esophagogastroduodenoscopy (EGD) to find out whether the chest pain may be the result of gastroesophageal reflux disease, or due to reflux of food or stomach acid into the esophagus.